The Church of Jesus Christ of Latter-day Saints in New Zealand: 1921 report of miraculous language comprehension

 In 1921, David O. McKay and Hugh J. Cannon began a Pacific-wide tour of the Church.
-McKay was the first apostle to visit New Zealand; celebrations were organized to commemorate the event.
+McKay was the first apostle to visit New Zealand; celebrations were organised to commemorate the event.
 On 21 April 1921, they were received with various cultural performances, athletic competitions, and feasts of local cuisine.
 After the celebration concluded, a more spiritual meeting was held.
 Regarding his remarks, McKay felt strongly that he should deliver his address without translation.
 Multiple accounts state that during his address to the native Māori people, McKay was initially going to have a translator.
 When he went up to speak, however, he decided that a translation would inhibit the power of his message and decided to give the speech in English instead.
 Despite this language barrier, Māori people recall being able to understand his talk with complete clarity.
 When the message was eventually translated into Māori, many natives who were in attendance offered up correct translations of the speech from what they understood (regardless of the message being delivered in English).
 Members attributed their comprehension of the English speech to the gift of tongues.